Katherine-Niu/pui-homework-template/final-project/README.md

 ## Generative AI Use Plan

 Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).

+I aim to use chat GPT to generate ideas for quiz questions and generate the user description in the perfume recommendations page.
+I will obtain fragrance descriptions from online sources but I might use chat gpt to make the descriptions meet a certain length.
+I can also ask chat gpt for help with creating specific elements or interactions in javascript, css, and html.
+Chat GPT is good for generating copy for the website and it can be a good starting point for writing code.
+Using gen AI responsibly means that I need to be able to understand whatever code they write and double check with other sources such as w2school for accuracy.
+It also means that I need to cite whenever I use it.

 ### *Tool Use*